-U.S. History to 1877, 10th grade
+U.S. History 10

-Prerequisite: World History since 1500
+Prerequisite: World History

 This course is the first half of a comprehensive two-year study of American history and geography.
 Topics included in the course include the historic development of American ideas and institutions from the Age of Exploration and Discovery through Reconstruction.
 While focusing on political and economic history, students will examine American culture through a chronological survey of major issues, movements, people, and events in U.S. and Alabama history.